kmshin1397/Artiatomi-Docker/README.md

 Once the Artiatomi container has been started, the script will establish a SSH connection to the container from your local machine, setting up an SSH key.
 If successful, you should see a message telling you that Artiatomi is now set up on a port.
 Save this port number as you will need it to tell Matlab where to connect to to run Artiatomi tools when using the Matlab processing scripts.

 After the SSH connection is set up, the script will begin a shell into the Artiatomi container so that you may interact with it as if a normal shell on your own machine.
 The Artiatomi tools should already be added to the PATH in the shell; the directory you specified in the beginning should be available at the same path.
+If you want additional shells into the Artiatomi container, you may run the **open\_artia\_shell.sh** to start a new shell.

 When you are finished with Artiatomi for now, you may call `exit` in this shell to close it; the script will then ask you if you want to shutdown the running container.
 You may keep it running to let other processes continue SSH-ing into it, but you will need to manually shut it down later using **close_artia.sh** before spawning a new Artiatomi container.